 Between 1999 and 2010, Riverkeeper set out to reverse the situation by implementing a series of groundbreaking actions in environmental communications and environmental law enforcement.
 Ultimately, these efforts prevailed, leading to the opening of the gates of the Petitcodiac causeway in April 2010, the end of Canada’s longest environmental battle and the commencement of North America’s largest river restoration project.

 Six years later, in 2016, Premier Brian Gallant and Federal Fisheries and Oceans Minister Dominic LeBlanc announced a $61.6 million bridge would be built across the Petitcodiac.
 Construction beginning in the spring would constitute the final phases of the river’s restoration.
 The project, which began in 2017, was expected to be complete in the fall of 2020, but completion got delayed.
-The bridge is currently in construction and expected to be completed in 2021.
+The bridge is currently in construction and expected to be completed in the fall of 2021.
+Learn more.